Sign-up for the latest Lookout news and threat research

 Hank Schless 08:39

-so.
 Yeah, I'm sure it is.
-And would you say that there are definitely some things companies have that they just don't want accessible, whether it's for compliance, purpose serve, something like that.
+And would you say that there are definitely some things companies have that they just don't want accessible, whether it's for compliance, purpose served, something like that.

 Tom Davison 08:49

-I think perhaps that would that would have been the case.
-But really, this to my mind, at least, there's no reason why you can't secure a cloud in the right way to meet those requirements.
-We've got lots of regulations that we have to abide by things like GDPR, there's all sorts of verticalized, industry specific regulations that apply.
+I think perhaps that would have been the case.
+But really, this, to my mind, at least; there's no reason why you can't secure a cloud in the right way to meet those requirements.
+We've got lots of regulations that we have to abide by, things like GDPR.
+There's all sorts of verticalized, industry specific regulations that apply.
 But it's really then just a case of making sure just as you would in your own data center, that the controls are in place.
-And I think that's one of the big changes in maturity that we've seen is that companies are better at knowing which questions to ask their cloud provider, to make sure that all of this is in place that there's third parties out there that help with that.
-Things like the Cloud Security Alliance, we can go and you can download templates are questionnaires that you can send to your vendors and things like that.
-And then you get very specific clouds for certain amount.
+And I think that's one of the big changes in maturity that we've seen is that companies are better at knowing which questions to ask their cloud provider, to make sure that all of this is in place, that there's third parties out there that help with that.
+Things like the Cloud Security Alliance; we can go and you can download templates or questionnaires that you can send to your vendors and things like that.
+And then you get very specific clouds for a certain amount.
 So you might, you might choose to adopt a private cloud.
 So you're still using someone else's cloud infrastructure, but it's a bit more constrained.
 Or you might be using one of the special government clouds if you're in that area of the world.
 Some of the leading providers do provide special instances for certain customers that have been more highly secured or more highly certified.
-So I don't think it's so much about not being able to I think it's just having to jump through a few more hoops go for a few more hurdles to get there.
+So I don't think it's so much about not being able to… I think it's just having to jump through a few more hoops, go for a few more hurdles to get there.

 Hank Schless 10:05

 Yeah, that's totally fair.
-So we felt the fact that, you know, clouds can be more cost effective unless you dumped all your data out there, and then all of a sudden get an AWS bill for $15,000, more than you expected.
-But in terms of a security solution, have you seen any difference in how a cloud based cloud delivered security solution compares to an on prem one?
-And not necessarily from like, you should go get one or the other.
+So we felt the fact that, you know, clouds can be more cost effective, unless you dumped all your data out there and then all of a sudden get an AWS bill for $15,000, more than you expected.
+But in terms of a security solution, have you seen any difference in how a cloud-based, cloud-delivered security solution compares to an on prem one?
+And not necessarily from, like, you should go get one or the other.
 But are they equivalent?
-And do you see any glaring differences between the
+And do you see any glaring differences between the two?

 Tom Davison 10:30